N8sGit/WorkMemEval/docs/WORKING_MEMORY.md

 - Use containerized execution (default) to minimize environment variance
 - Ensure tasks define clear tests; UR benefits from passing TEST_RUN signals
 - Provide pre-switch ContextSnapshots (or rely on runner capture) for better RSR fidelity/recall confidence
+- Control file size warnings from synthetic file ops via WM_WARN_SIZE_BYTES=1 (default suppressed)

 ## Changelog note

-- The runner now logs a baseline plan and a pre-context-switch snapshot and surfaces UR/RSR legacy fields.
+- The runner now logs a baseline plan and a pre-context-switch snapshot.
 If you have agents that already log detailed plans or snapshots, you can adapt the runner accordingly (e.g., disable baseline plan logging) to avoid duplication.